 The artist continued her education with an MFA from Yale University in Painting & Printmaking in 1991.
-While Bruton briefly taught at the University of Texas at Austin in 1991, her greatest role as an educator came from her time at the Rhode Island School of Design (RISD), where she taught as a Professor of Painting for over 15 years.
+While Bruton briefly taught at the University of Texas at Austin in the early 1990s, her greatest role as an educator came from her time at the Rhode Island School of Design (RISD), where she taught as a Professor of Painting for over 15 years.
 In addition to her teaching, Bruton continued to exhibit in numerous group and solo shows throughout the United States and abroad in Korea, France, Canada, and Japan.
 Her artwork can also be found in the collections of the RISD Museum in Rhode Island and the Yale University Art Gallery in Connecticut.

 Donnamaria Bruton, Untitled Landscape III, 2010-11.
 Acrylic and paper on board.

 "I think that I just began to take those doubts and questions into the work.”